2007 (September to December)

 –Year One: Batman – Ra’s Al Ghul #1-2

 Late November.
 Batman receives a posthumous letter from the late Ra’s Al Ghul (to be sent to the Dark Detective in the event of his demise) offering sage wisdom from the ages of old.
 The letter (dated 2001) also congratulates Batman on finally defeating him—(Ra’s Al Ghul had always assumed his death would be at the hands of Batman, not his own daughter).
 However, just as Bruce gets the letter, immortality seems to fall like rain over Gotham.
 No one, even if they have been shot, stabbed, or horribly burned, has died in the past 26 hours.
 Zombies walk the streets.
 The dead begin to rise from their graves and the oceans begin to boil.
 Alfred is able to detect an Arabic coded message hidden within Ra’s Al Ghul’s letter, which explains that the continued destruction of the Lazarus Pits have upset the natural balance of the Earth.
 Deciphering hints scattered throughout the letter, Batman travels across the globe fighting the remnants of the Ubu clan, which previously served Ra’s Al Ghul.
 Al Ghul’s letter reminds Batman of an old encounter in the Himalayas from years ago where Batman discovered Ra’s with an odd chanting Tibetan monk.
 Bruce travels to the exact oasis-like spot in the Himalayas (which was made into a protected Wayne Tech research site years ago).
 Bruce easily takes down an Ubu who demands that Batman help him either find or create a new Lazarus Pit.
 Bruce realizes that the Tibetan monk is chanting a Buddhist mantra that phonetically converts into the chemical formula for creating a one-time-use Lazarus Pit.
 In one of the lowest accessible hidden caverns of the Batcave, Bruce and Alfred create a Lazarus Pit!
 The creation of this Pit seems to offer balance back to the earth.
 The dead return to their graves and the world is once again at peace.
 Meanwhile, Batman has sent the Ubu clan disinformation which has them scouring an unknown barren desert for a supposed hidden Lazarus Pit, which doesn’t actually exist.
 This story is huge because not only is there a Lazarus Pit in the Batcave now, Bruce is one of the few (if not only) people on the planet that knows how to make a Lazarus Pit.
 NOTE: In the flashback to the old Ra’s Al Ghul encounter in the Himalayan oasis, Batman is incorrectly wearing the wrong costume.
 He should be wearing the yellow-insignia costume.
-Also, I should mention that there are a few assumptions we must make following this tale.
-First, initially the Lazarus Pit in the Batcave can never be used, because it would result in the “immortality plague” to wreak havoc all over the Earth once again.
+Also, there are a few assumptions we must make following this tale.
+First, the Lazarus Pit in the Batcave can never be initially used because it would result in the “immortality plague” to wreak havoc all over the Earth once again.
 Therefore, we must assume that Batman and Alfred seal up the Pit permanently.
 I say “initially” because Lazarus Pits will slowly begin to reform at various locations across the planet following this story, lessening the importance of this Pit.
 It would also be a safe to assume that Batman destroys the formula needed to create Lazarus Pits, as he would see it as something way too dangerous to exist in the world.

 –Solo #6, Part 5